Politics of Jersey: The Crown

 "The Crown" is defined by the Law Officers of the Crown as the "Crown in right of Jersey".
-The King's representative and adviser in the island is the Lieutenant Governor of Jersey, appointed for a five year term.
+The King's representative and adviser in the island is the Lieutenant Governor of Jersey, appointed for a five-year term.
 He is a point of contact between Jersey ministers and the United Kingdom government and carries out executive functions in relation to immigration control, deportation, naturalisation and the issue of passports.
-Since 2017, the incumbent Lieutenant Governor has been Sir Stephen Dalton.
+Since 2022, the incumbent Lieutenant Governor has been Vice Admiral Jeremy Kyd.

 The Crown (not the government or parliament of Jersey) appoints the Lieutenant Governor, the Bailiff, Deputy Bailiff, Attorney General and Solicitor General.
 In practice, the process of appointment involves a panel in Jersey which selects a preferred candidate whose name is communicated to the UK Ministry of Justice for approval before a formal recommendation is made to the King.

 Legislature

 The parliamentary body responsible for adopting legislation and scrutinising the Council of Ministers is the States Assembly.
 49 elected members (37 Deputies and 12 Connétables) sit in the unicameral assembly.
 There are also five non-elected, non-voting members appointed by the Crown (the Bailiff, the Lieutenant Governor, the Dean of Jersey, the Attorney General and the Solicitor General).

-Elections for Senators and Deputies occur at fixed four-yearly intervals, historically in October.
-From 2018, elections will be held in May every fourth year.
+Elections for Deputies and Connétables (or "constables") occur at fixed four-yearly intervals, in May every fourth year.

-At a local level, the Connétables (or 'constables') are elected for four years.
-Other posts in parish municipalities vary in length from one to three years and elections take place at a Parish Assembly on a majority basis.
-It has been some time since parties contested elections at this level, other than for the position of Connétable who uniquely has a role in both the national assembly and in local government.
+At a local level, other posts vary in length from one to three years, and elections are held at a Parish Assembly on a majority basis.
+It has been some time since parties contested elections at this level, other than for the position of Connétable, who uniquely has a role in both the national assembly and in local government.